 When I got to the top of a particularly tough climb, I met two elderly rangers sitting down and enjoying the view.
 They were so cute!
 The woman was asking where I had come from and she was amazed at my answer.
 I was too. :)

-Looking back from where I came from, feeling
+Looking back from where I came from, feeling impressed with myself. |

 I came near an intersection in the trail that I used a lot as a camp counselor and I saw Shower's Point.